donet-server/donet/docs/01-Introduction.md

 copy of that object.
 Updates to the object will automatically propagate to the copies.

-The distributed network is composed of several layers: The DC file (*.dc), which defines the communication, or the 'contract', the DoNet cluster which handles communication between clients, ClientRepositories which interact and manage the Distributed Objects, and the Distributed Objects themselves.
+The distributed network is composed of several layers: The DC file (*.dc), which defines the communication, or the 'contract', the Donet cluster which handles communication between clients, ClientRepositories which interact and manage the Distributed Objects, and the Distributed Objects themselves.

-The architecture of a DoNet server cluster is made up of 6 different types of services:
+The architecture of a Donet server cluster is made up of 6 different kinds of services:

 ### **[CA] - Client Agent**

   The Client Agent service manages connections with **anonymous clients** that are connecting from outside of the internal server network.
-Clients do not directly communicate with the DoNet cluster.
+Clients do not directly communicate with the Donet cluster.
 Instead, the Client Agent relays client messages over to the network.
-This component provides two of the main features in a DoNet server cluster, which is **security** and **network culling**.
+This component provides two of the main features in a Donet server cluster, which is **security** and **network culling**.
 It reads the DC file(s) given to it and approves all messages from clients that conform to the communication 'contract' defined in the DC file.
 It also checks for other details, such as the clients' ownership over Distributed Objects and the visibility